PdxCodeGuild/tardigrade/Django/ Quick Start/Django Quickstart 4.md

 ## Update a blog post

-Let's converted the `details.html`page into a form.
+Let's convert the `details.html`page into a form.
 Leave the form action attribute blank for the moment.

 ```html
 {% extends 'base.html' %}